secureblue/secureblue/README.md

 ### Custom package repositories

-If you want to add custom package repositories to your image, you can include them in the `recipe.yml` as a list of URLs under the `extrarepos:` section.
-They **must** be proper `.repo` files (like `https://copr.fedorainfracloud.org/coprs/atim/starship/repo/fedora-38/atim-starship-fedora-38.repo`).
+If you want to add custom package repositories to your image, you can include them in the `recipe.yml` as a list of URLs under the `rpm.repos:` section.
+They **must** be proper `.repo` files (such as `https://copr.fedorainfracloud.org/coprs/atim/starship/repo/fedora-38/atim-starship-fedora-38.repo`).
 In the build process, the `.repo` file will be downloaded and placed inside `/etc/yum.repos.d/` where rpm-ostree can access it.

 You can use this to add [COPR repositories](https://copr.fedorainfracloud.org/) to your image.
 COPR is like the Arch User Repository for Fedora, where you can find extra packages that wouldn't otherwise be available.
 The repositories are community-created, so use them at your own risk.
 [Read more](https://docs.pagure.org/copr.copr/user_documentation.html)

+Tip: You can use the magic string `%FEDORA_VERSION%` in your repo URLs, to automatically refer to the correct repo for your recipe's `fedora-version`.

 ### Building multiple images